 - Secreto Hostel is the perfect hostel with excellent outdoor facilities and activities.

-The Non-Touristic San Bernardo Islands
+Escape to the San Bernardo Islands

 If you’re not interested in the Cartagena beaches above, there is one last option.
 Grab a bottle of rum, a dead parrot, an inflatable buoy – I’ve got a preference for mermaids – and go to explore the San Bernardo Islands.